tw-tooling/tw-simple-mapgen/README.md

     python create_something.py
 ```

 Those scripts utilize `create_map.py` to build and save the map file.
-The map is saved as `FILENAME.map`, with the default FILENAME being `newmap`.
+The map is saved as `FILENAME`, with the default FILENAME being `newmap.map`.

 ## save images

-Extract all images saved in a teeworlds map (doesn't include referenced external images):
+Extract all images saved in a teeworlds map to the working directory (doesn't include referenced external images):

     python save_images.py PATH_TO_MAP

-## generate application with pyinstaller
+## generate gui application with pyinstaller

-    pyinstaller automapper.py --onefile
+    pyinstaller tw-mapgen.py --onefile

 ## helpful teeworlds map-/datafile documentation: